KassieZ/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

 Cluster situation: The average import speed of current user cluster is about 5M/s

-- Step1: Determine whether you want to modify the default timeout of Insert Into
+- Step 1: Determine whether you want to modify the default timeout of Insert Into

   ```text
   Calculate the approximate time of import